CargoSense/dart_sass/README.md

 config :dart_sass, version: "1.36.0"
 ```

-Now you can install sass by running:
+Now you can install dart-sass by running:

 ```bash
 $ mix sass.install